MAA-98/maa-98.github.io/_posts/2025-11-01-FP-Untyped-Lmabda-Calculus.md

 \lambda y.y
 $$

-as the result but it should be
+as the result, but it should be

 $$
 \lambda z.y .